josephlijo/software-process/technologies/azure/service-fabric/service-fabric-basics/README.md

-# Service Fabric and Azure Service Fabric
+# Azure Service Fabric

 ## What is it?
 - Azure Service Fabric is focused on `Microservice` applications
-- It is for **Microservice applications running on containers**
+- It is for **Microservice applications running on containers** (+ also supports process)
 - It is a **platform to package, deploy, and manage microservices and containers**
 - Idea is to ease out the **infrastructure problems** and focus on making the microservice app **scalable, reliable, and manageable**

-### What are the current options for building Microservice applications on Azure?
+## What are the current options for building Microservice applications on Azure?

-**Azure Container Services**
+### Azure Container Services
 - Microsoft's implementation of open-source container technologies based on `docker`
 - Helps automate the running of containers in Azure cloud
 - Docker is a container technology alone, but there are more to it - like managing containers in terms of deployment, scaling, healing, configuration, storage, networking, etc. which makes the application useful.